jbh-91/Simple-Calculator/readme.md

         Update text-field

     On calculate
-        Split field-input to numbers and operations
-        Convert numbers to numbers (float)
+        Split field input to numbers and operations Convert numbers to numbers (float)
         Calculate operations in order while checking if operations are possible

-    Feedback-Pop-Up on error if error
+    Feedback-Pop-Up on error if there is an error Display result
-    Display result
 End